-The report, developed in collaboration with NERA Economic Consulting, links high spectrum prices to more expensive, lower quality mobile broadband services.
-It also estimates that, due to the increased data prices, consumers lost out on economic benefits worth US$250 billion across selected markets.
+The global report links high spectrum prices to more expensive, lower quality mobile broadband services.
+The report also estimates that, due to the increased data prices, consumers lost out on economic benefits worth $250 billion across selected markets.